 “This recipe I developed for ASK Italian is a favourite of mine and perfect for this time of year.
 It has that restaurant quality but can be adapted so that it’s simple enough to make at home.
-Baked Meatballs Giganti is full of hearty classic Italian flavours and is ideal for sharing with family and friends around the table."
-(Theo Randall)
+These baked meatballs are full of hearty classic Italian flavours and it’s the ideal meal for sharing with family and friends around the table."
+Theo Randall

 If you’re looking for a cosy mid-week recipe to warm up your evening or a classic Italian dish to dress up for a dinner party, we’re here to help with our expert friend and renowned chef, Theo Randall!

 Serves 2 / prep: 30 minutes / Cook: 20 -25 minutes